mike-weiner/display-event-locations-tec/README.md

 ### CSS Classes:
 * **deltec-tribe-events-location** - Within the tooltip/popup the text 'Location: Event-Location-Here' is wrapped in this class.
 Use this to style the information within the popup.

+### Github Repository

+The Github Repository can be found here: https://github.com/mike-weiner/display-event-locations-tec.

 ### References:
 * https://theeventscalendar.com/support/forums/topic/altering-event-tooltip-display-displaying-additional-fields-in-tooltips/
 * https://theeventscalendar.com/support/forums/topic/override-templates-via-custom-plugin/